 Executive Functioning

 Key executive functions inhibitory control, cognitive flexibility, and working memory will be assessed using the Head-Toes-Knees-Shoulders (HTKS) task.
 Task performance also relies on the child's sustained attention.
-A single composite score will be calculated combining inhibitory control, cognitive flexibility, and working memory.
+The total HTKS score will be used as a single composite score reflecting executive functioning, including inhibitory control, cognitive flexibility, working memory, and sustained attention.
 A higher score reflects a better executive functioning.

 Time frame: 2 months